 Online Security and Your Private Information

 From day to day, the rewards of the digital age typically overshadow the risks.
 That is, until a scam, virus or other malicious attack puts your computer or identity in danger.

 Cyber crimes can extensively damage your computer or other devices and rob you of personal information.
 That's why it's important to use security software and be cautious.
 By doing so, you can protect the investment you've made in your computer equipment as well as your overall finances and identity.

 Cyber security is your main line of defense.
 Be sure you are well equipped with anti-virus software, a firewall, an updated operating system and a file-backup system.
 With new cyber threats constantly emerging, security is an ongoing battle.

 Think before you:

-Be wary of websites that ask for more information than is really needed to set up an account or conduct a transaction.
+- Share: Be wary of websites that ask for more information than is really needed to set up an account or conduct a transaction.
 Also be careful not to over share on social networking sites.
-A recent study by the Ponemon Institute indicates a lack of concern for security.2 Be sure you use privacy controls to limit access to your personal information on all networking sites.
+Be sure you use privacy controls to limit access to your personal information on all networking sites.

 If You Believe You Are a Fraud Victim

 If you believe you are a fraud victim, you may find the following suggestions helpful: